 - Neo Geo

 Nintendo DS though, is pushing the boundaries of this chip, and with only one screen you’ll have to switch between analogue stick and the “mouse” setting, which is infuriating on a handheld of this size.
+So we’re saying it doesn’t play DS games, if you want something that does, get a DS.

 Putting Nintendo DS emulating on these devices is (in our opinion) a bit useless.
 Yes, you can play DS games but you won’t be enjoying them to their full capacity.
 But even then, we think most 3D Nintendo DS games will struggle on this chip.